els0r/goProbe/README.md

 * Fabian Kohn
 * Lorenz Breidenbach

-This software was developed at [Open Systems AG](https://www.open.ch/) in close collaboration with the [Distributed Computing Group](http://www.disco.ethz.ch/) at the [Swiss Federal Institute of Technology](https://www.ethz.ch/en.html).
+This software was initially developed at [Open Systems AG](https://www.open.ch/) in close collaboration with the [Distributed Computing Group](http://www.disco.ethz.ch/) at the [Swiss Federal Institute of Technology](https://www.ethz.ch/en.html).

 This repository has been forked off the Open Systems repository end of 2018 and has now been detached as a standalone project (September 2020).
 Bug fixes and development of new features is done in this repository.

 It has undergone an almost complete re-write with version 4 in 2023.

-## Bug Reports
+## Bug Reports & Feature Requests

-Please use the [issue tracker](https://github.com/els0r/goProbe/issues) for bugs and feature requests.
+Please use the [issue tracker](https://github.com/els0r/goProbe/issues) for bugs and feature requests (or any other matter).

 ## License